Lý Long Tường

-Lý was born in 1174, the seventh son of Emperor Lý Anh Tông (李英宗，who reigned from 1138 to 1175) and his consort Lê Mỹ Nga (黎美娥).
+He was born in 1174, the seventh son of Emperor Lý Anh Tông (who reigned from 1138 to 1175) and his consort Lê Mỹ Nga.
 He was appointed the Great National Tutor.

 Life in exile

-In 1226, (Kien Trung's year of the Second Trần dynasty of Thai Tong), in order to avoid further bloodshed by the Trần family, Lý Long Tường, together with 6000 mandarins and servants departed from the Than Phu (now Thanh Hóa Province) estuary and fled to the South China Sea in three large ships.
+In 1226, (Kiến Trung's year of the Second Trần dynasty of Thái Tông), in order to avoid further bloodshed by the Trần family, Lý Long Tường, together with 6000 mandarins and servants departed from the Thần Phù (now Thanh Hóa Province) estuary and fled to the South China Sea in three large ships.
 They carried relics with them, including the imperial crown, imperial costumes, and the heaven imperial sword (Thượng phương bảo kiếm).
 After a month on the high seas, they were forced to land in Taiwan due to a typhoon.
-When Lý Long Tường decided to leave, his son Ly Long Hien was severely ill and had to stay in Taiwan together with 200 mandarins, followers and servants.
+When Lý Long Tường decided to leave, his son Lý Long Hiền was severely ill and had to stay in Taiwan together with 200 mandarins, followers and servants.
 Lý Long Tường continued northwards to Ongjin County and then on to Haeju, Hwanghae in the Yellow Sea.
-Legend has it that the Korean king Kojong of the Goryeo dynasty (1192–1259) had dreamt of a grand phoenix flying from the south and landing in his nation.
+Legend has it that the Korean king Gojong of Goryeo (1192–1259) had dreamt of a grand phoenix flying from the south and landing in his nation.
 Therefore, he ordered the local government of Hae-ju to give the Vietnamese royal refugees a red-carpeted welcome and allow them to live in a manor in his country.

 Lý Long Tường and his companions started their culture of fishing and breeding.
 He also opened a school for literature (poetry, rhythmical prose and worship rituals) and a school to teach martial arts/the art of war.
 Thousands of local students joined his two schools.